mikeybyker/twitter-vision-bot/readme.md

 # Twitter Vision Bot

-A twitter bot that uses the Google Vision API to understand the content of an image.
+A Twitter bot that uses the Google Vision API to understand the content of an image.
 Machine learning in bot form.
 Not a useful bot, it has to be said.
 There's 2 different functions of this bot; identification of what the image is of, and face detection.

 ### Identify Bot